 WP Super Cache works nicely with CDN.
 Simply click on the CDN tab under plugin settings and add your CDN URL.
 You can also add additional CNAMEs to improve performance.

-CDN (content delivery network) allows you to serve static content like images, CSS, JavaScript, from servers across the globe.
-This increases your page load time, and reduces load from your server.
+CDN (content delivery network) allows you to serve static content like images, CSS, and JavaScript from servers across the globe.
+This increases your page load time and reduces load from your server.

 See this guide on why you need a CDN for your WordPress blog for more information.

-We recommend using StackPath which is one of the largest CDN service.
-We use it on all our websites and it helps us boost page speed.
+We recommend using StackPath, which is one of the largest CDN services.
+We use it on all our websites, and it helps us boost page speed.

 WP Super Cache vs W3 Total Cache